jmacego/jmacego.github.io/resume.md

 * Just getting started here!
 * Certified Meraki Network Operator (Don't laugh, we've got a bunch of remote sites, Meraki isn't a terrible choice).
 * Getting started moving into Azure, deploying Data Boxes, ExpressRoutes, etc.
+* Interact with a large number of vendors and internal divisions

 ### Network Engineer, Sohonet, inc; Los Angeles, CA — 2017-2019
 * Spearheaded testing interoperability of Juniper and Brocade devices for core and aggregation use